 Haad Salad is also your best bet for your last night sendoff.
 It has plenty of cool bars and restaurants, usually boasting chill live music in the background.

 Ready to experience the unparalleled beauty of Thailand?
-Check out our range of small group adventures there.
+Check out Intrepid’s range of small group adventures.

 (Image credits from top to bottom: iStock x4, Sara Millican, Claire Gibson, iStock, James McGhie, iStock x2)